TFO: History

 In addition to being carried throughout Ontario on cable and via over-the-air transmitters in some communities, in October 1997 TFO began broadcasting in New Brunswick via select cable companies in that province.
 New Brunswick was the first jurisdiction other than Ontario where TFO was offered.
 TFO would later be broadcast into parts of Quebec as well.
 In 1998, the station began broadcasting nationally via both national satellite companies, Bell ExpressVu and Star Choice, now known as Bell Satellite TV and Shaw Direct, respectively.
 In August 2008, Star Choice removed TFO from its lineup.
 In 1999, TFO's parent company at the time, The Ontario Educational Communications Authority, applied to the CRTC for mandatory carriage of TFO in the province of Quebec, in addition to a carriage fee, which other over-the-air services do not receive.
 However, the CRTC denied its application in March 2000.
 That year Jacques Bensimon, co-founder of the network and managing director of the network since 1986 (before it became its own channel), resigned from the position.
-Over his tenure he formed relationships between TFO and French-language networks in Europe, in order to share content.
+Over his tenure, he formed relationships between TFO and French-language networks in Europe, in order to share content.
 This included co-producing content with the BBC, France 2 and Channel 4 in the UK.

 As part of a restructuring of TVO announced by the McGuinty government on June 29, 2006, TFO was taken over by a new, separate provincial Crown corporation, the Ontario French-Language Educational Communications Authority (Office des télécommunications éducatives de langue française de l’Ontario or OTÉLFO) in 2007, with separate management and its own budget.
 Although the licence transfer was not officially approved by the CRTC until June 28, 2007, TFO nonetheless announced its autonomy from TVO effective April 1.
 GroupeMédia TFO is funded mainly by the Government of Ontario, through the Ministry of Education, with an annual budget of $31 million.
 Additional contributions have been made by the Government of Manitoba since the channel was added to cable services in that province in 2010.

 In 2010, then TFO CEO Claudette Paquin was awarded the Commissioner of Official Language's Award of Excellence – Promotion of Linguistic Duality for her leadership in TFO's transition to more autonomy, and the work the channel has done to promote the development of the Franco-Ontarian community.

 In April 2016, TFO announced that it had established a partnership with Louisiana Public Broadcasting to syndicate 14 hours per-week of French-language children's programming to the broadcaster's LPB2 service.
 The partnership is designed to appeal to Louisiana's strong French heritage and French immersion programs.

+In December 2024, Xavier Brassard-Bédard, a former chief editor and director of TVA Nouvelles and LCN, was appointed as TFO's new chief executive officer.